 NON NHS/ Private Services

-Examinations for employment, HGV, PSV, Fitness to drive, insurance examinations etc. are not part of NHS work.
+Examinations for employment, HGV, PSV, Fitness to drive, insurance examinations, medical reports etc. are not part of NHS work.